nbdc-datahub/hbcd-docs/docs/instruments/pregexp/su/su-patterns.md

   <span class="arrow">▸</span>
 </div>
 <div class="alert-collapsible-content">
 <p>This form is to understand general patterns of use and used to complement the TLFB, which asks about specific select weeks of use during pregnancy, and biospecimens, which has variable look back periods.
 In addition, participants were asked about typical use patterns in each trimester.
-However, some individuals only consider use after pregnancy recognition as 'pregnancy use', and thus may have discordant responses between this measure, the Assist and the TLFB.</p>
+However, some individuals only consider use after pregnancy recognition as 'pregnancy use', and thus may have discordant responses between this measure, the ASSIST and the TLFB.</p>
 </div>

 <div id="warning" class="warning-banner" onclick="toggleCollapse(this)">